 James P.C.
 Southall

-James P. C. Southall was born in Norfolk, Va. on April 4, 1871.
-He obtained an A.B. in 1891 and an M.A. in 1893 from the University of Virginia.
-A devoted teacher, Southall began his career as an instructor in physics at the University of Virginia and taught physics and mathematics at the Miller Manual Training School, in Albemarle, Va.
-He spent a year as a fellow at Johns Hopkins University and then in 1899 moved to Hobart College, Geneva, N.Y.
+1921 President James P. C. Southall was born in Virginia, U.S., in 1871.
+He obtained an A.B. in 1891 and an M.A. in 1893 from the University of Virginia, U.S. Southall began his career teaching physics at the University of Virginia.
+He also taught physics and mathematics at the Miller Manual Training School, Virginia, U.S. He spent a year as a fellow at Johns Hopkins University and then in 1899 moved to Hobart College, U.S.

 Southall died in 1962.